-- Receive the required number of clock hours of training. - Complete and receive passing grades on all practical graduation requirements and projects, including practical and theoretical examinations. - For a student to meet state requirements, all practical worksheets must be completed 100%. - Satisfactorily pass final written and practical exams. - 5 Complete the required theory hours. - Pay all tuition cost or make satisfactory arrangements for payment of all debts owed to the school. - Upon graduation the student will receive a graduation certificate.
+- Receive the required number of clock hours of training. - 2 Complete graduation map worksheet requirements. - For a student to meet state requirements, all monthly clinic practical worksheets must be completed 100%. - 4 Complete Final Phase worksheet. - 5 Satisfactorily pass final written and practical exams. - 6 Complete the required Milady theory hours and pass all written Milady theory exams. - Pay all tuition cost or make satisfactory arrangements for payment of all debts owed to the school. - Upon graduation the student will receive a graduation certificate.